tmgthb/portfolio/README.md

 ## Concepts

-[My blog](https://medium.com/@tmmtt/) is available in Medium.
-My current passion is within Natural Language processing.
+[My blog](https://medium.com/@tmmtt/) is available in Medium platform.
+I plan to write more and in the profile page you can find the complete list of my entries.

 * NLP research papers and benchmarks [(Link)](https://medium.com/@tmmtt/natural-language-processing-nlp-dc2c1d8d4110)